Bonbibi

-Bonbibi, is a legendary lady of the forest, dubbed as a guardian spirit of the forests and venerated by both the Hindu and the Muslim residents of the Sundarbans (the largest mangrove forest in the world spread across Southern Bangladesh and West Bengal in eastern India north of Bay of Bengal and home to the Bengal Tigers).
+Bonbibi, is a legendary lady of the forest, dubbed as a guardian spirit of the forests and venerated by both the Hindu and the Muslim residents of the Sundarbans.
 She is called upon mostly by the honey-collectors and the woodcutters before entering the forest for protection against the attacks from the tigers.
 It is believed that the demon king, Dakkhin Rai (or Dakshin Rai; meaning Lord of the South), an arch-enemy of Bonbibi actually appears in the disguise of a tiger and attacks human beings.

-Religious Identity and Interfaith Practices
+Religious identity and interfaith practices

 Bonbibi is regarded as a folk Islamic figure, yet her veneration crosses religious boundaries.
 She is worshipped by both Hindus and Muslims, who participate in shared rituals, recite common mythological narratives, and join together in annual celebrations.

 While some scholars have referred to Bonbibi as a forest deity, her cult distinguishes her from classical Hindu forest goddesses such as Bandevi.
 Unlike Bandevi, Bonbibi is not linked to traditional Hindu iconography and is never worshipped alone.
 Instead, her presence is contextualized within a broader mythological framework that includes characters such as her brother Shah Jangali, her rival Dakshin Ray, the pious Bar Khan Gazi, and the devout figure Ali Madap.

 According to a field study conducted in Namkhana Block, 88% of respondents identified Bonbibi as their saviour during moments of crisis.
 This group included 56% Hindus and 32% Muslims, indicating her widespread acceptance across religious communities.
 Her presence in public consciousness tends to intensify after disasters.
 For instance, after the devastating Cyclone Aila in 2009, many locals expressed gratitude that the destruction was not worse and attributed their survival to the divine protection of Bonbibi.